 He was elected to the £75,000 a year post last November as the Conservative Party candidate after narrowly beating Labour's Lord Prescott.

 Footage of the moment a passenger was forced to land a light aircraft after his pilot fell ill has been released.

 John Wildey, who had never flown a plane before, successfully landed the aircraft at Humberside airport on his fourth attempt after being guided through the process by a flight instructor on the ground.

 The moment was captured by a camera mounted on an RAF helicopter.

-A friend of the passenger who landed a plane after the pilot was taken ill said he was "nothing short of a hero".
+The passenger who landed a plane after the pilot collapsed at the controls that he was "terrified".

 When John Wildey was told the flight instructor that guided him down said he would make a good pilot, he told ITV News, "I doubt it, I was sat there as white as a sheet".